r-owen/seguin_loom_server/README.md

-# Web server that controls a Séguin dobby loom.
+# Web server that controls a Séguin dobby loom

 This server is intended to allow you to control your loom from any phone, tablet or other device that has wifi and a web browser.